pablodecm/phd_thesis/src/103_chapter_3.md

 can be solved by extending the Neyman construction with a likelihood-ratio ordering criterion [@Feldman:1997qc].

-Confidence interval procedures based on the Neyman construction works very well for simple statistical models with one or two parameters, however it rapidly becomes computationally intractable for larger the number of parameters.
-Even though the number of parameters of interest in LHC analyses is usually small, nuisance parameters play an important role in inference as reviewed in [Section @sec:nuis_pars], and cannot be accounted in a straightforward manner in the previous procedure.
-Thus when the total number of parameters is high, confidence interval are usually computed based on alternative approximations, often based of some of the properties of the profiled likelihood ratio discussed in [Section @sec:hypo_test].
+Confidence interval procedures based on the Neyman construction work very well for simple statistical models with one or two parameters, however rapidly become computationally intractable for larger the number of parameters.
+Even though the number of parameters of interest at LHC analyses is usually small, nuisance parameters play an important role in inference as reviewed in [Section @sec:nuis_pars], and cannot be accounted in a straightforward manner in the previous procedure.
+Thus when the total number of parameters is high, confidence intervals are usually computed based on alternative approximations, often based of some of the properties of the profiled likelihood ratio discussed in [Section @sec:hypo_test].